ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 <ExpandableCard
 title="Misconception 7: &quot;Staking APR is expected to triple after The Merge.&quot;"
 contentPreview="False.
 More up-to-date estimations predict closer to a 50% increase in APR post-merge, not a 200% increase."> The APR for stakers is expected to increase post-merge.
 To understand by how much, it is important to recognize where this increase in APR is coming from.
-This does not come from an increase in protocol ETH issuance (ETH issuance after The Merge is in fact decreasing by ~90%), but is instead a reallocation of transaction fees that will start going to validators instead of miners.
+This does not come from an increase in protocol ETH issuance (<a href="/upgrades/merge/eth-issuance/">ETH issuance after The Merge</a> is in fact decreasing by ~90%), but is instead a reallocation of transaction fees that will start going to validators instead of miners.

 This will be a new separate source of revenue for validators when they propose blocks.
 As you can imagine, the amount of fees a validator receives is proportional to network activity at the time of their proposed block.
 The more fees being paid by users, the more fees validators will receive.